Biorich plantations – mimicking nature to integrate conservation & production

 Hopes were always high for a very productive spring bird survey at the ImLal Biorich site following the wet winter and pleasant survey conditions on the day, and the small group of birdos were not disappointed – a huge tally of 46 species was recorded along our usual 90-minute circuit!
 This is an impressive number of species for a single survey – for context, our previous visits in spring and winter 2019, yielded 28 and 22 species respectively.

 Firsts for the spring bird survey included a Sacred Kingfisher and a Musk Duck on the dam.
-We watched a pair of swamp harriers hunting without him among the Lal Lal Wind Farm turbines.
+We watched a pair of swamp harriers hunting without harm among the Lal Lal Wind Farm turbines.
 For a full report of the spring bird survey by leader Grant Palmer, visit the menu for the Bird Survey.

 Wattle and gorse out for spring 2019 bird survey – windy and only 28 species